robinmattern/FRDocs_dev01-robin/_home.md

 - Complete as of Jan, 2022 are 2 Setup chapters with 9 topics with 76 sections and 246 steps.

-- The prime contributors and creators for this tutorial are Robin Mattern, Kennett Fussell and Bruce Troutman.
+- The prime contributors and creators for this tutorial are Robin Mattern, Kennett Fussell, Richard Schinner and Bruce Troutman.